Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with

 The pentakis dodecahedron achieves this maximum in four spin dimensions, while the pentakis icosidodecahedron has a higher maximum possible energy than $-\frac{\sqrt{5}}{5}$ in five spin dimensions.
-On the other hand, the hexapentakis truncated icosahedron achieves the maximum when the pentagons with a spin at their center are isolated from the rest of the cluster, which only requires three dimensions in spin space.
+On the other hand the hexapentakis truncated icosahedron achieves the maximum when the pentagons with a spin at their center are isolated from the rest of the cluster, which only requires three dimensions in spin space.
 What distinguishes this molecule from the two smaller ones is that the pentagons with a spin at their center are isolated from one another.
+The pentakis snub dodecahedron, which has $I$ symmetry and also isolated pentagons, maximizes the energy in exactly the same way, even though it has $n_g=3$.
 These results show that frustration as determined from the maximum ground-state energy criterion does not necessarily weaken with the increase in the number of vertices, which makes the twelve five-fold coordinated vertices much less in number than the six-fold ones.
 The specific connectivity of each cluster is important, with the pentakis icosidodecahedron having the maximum possible ground-state energy per bond.